bailey-lab/coiaf/README.md

 ## Development

-Please note that this package is still under development and therefore there may be missing features.
+Please note that this package is still under development and may be missing features.
 This `README` will be updated as the package is developed accordingly.